 A little about…

-Born in Rome, Italy in 1962, Antonello Marafioti, Jazz pianist and composer, began playing piano at 7 years of age.
+Born in Rome, Italy in 1962, Antonello Marafioti, Jazz pianist, composer, sound engineer and music educator began playing piano at 7 years of age.
 By the time he had turned 20 he had been exposed to Jazz through recordings of Thelonious Monk and John Coltrane.
 This encounter permanently altered the course of Mr. Marafioti’s musical focus and direction.

 He began his professional career in Viareggio, where he spent three years living and playing.
 This area of Tuscany, Versilia, has always been an important centre for the arts, (due to Carrara marble), and during the time he lived there many jazz musicians also lived and played in this part of Italy.
 Through the presence of the great jazz saxophonist Fulvio Sisti, (†1988), Versilia had been visited by prominent jazz musicians including the likes of Chet Baker and others of his caliber.
 These visiting jazz players not only played concerts in Versilia but also spent time together jamming with local musicians.